raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 ---/hint---
 ---/hints---

 - Run your code again.
-You should now see that two more tiles are created on the dashboard.
-Note that their 'timeline' begins back when the first humidity data points were uploaded to the bucket.
+You should now see two more tiles on the dashboard.
+Note that their 'timeline' begins back when the first humidity data points were uploaded to the Bucket.

 ![](images/image14.png)

 ### All Weather Station data sources

 - Now add the extra lines needed for the rest of the Weather Station sensors.
-Make sure these are before the `streamer.flush()` line.
+Make sure these are above the `streamer.flush()` line.

 ---hints---
 ---hint---
-You need a line for wind direction, speed and gust measurements, rainfall, ground temperature and air quality.
+You need a line each for wind direction, wind speed, wind gust, rainfall, ground temperature, and air quality.
 ---/hint---
 ---hint---
 ```python